onlinecity/gatewayapi-docs/docs/email-to-sms.rst

 1. Your whitelisted emails or domain, need to pass SPF check and have a DKIM record.
 2. You need to put an API token in the Subject field of the e-mail.

-For security reasons we highly recommend option 1, since e-mails are transferred unencrypted over SMTP, an attacker might be able to capture your API tokens.
+For security reasons we highly recommend option 1, since e-mails in most cases are transferred unencrypted over SMTP, an attacker might be able to capture your API tokens.
 We do provide the second option for customers that are unable to setup SPF and DKIM for their e-mail.

 Sending an SMS
 ^^^^^^^^^^^^^^